hugoeditor/hugocms/readme.md

 2. Create the new website with Hugo.

-3. Clone the *HugoCMS Editor* repo into the 'static/edit/' directory, for example.
+3. Clone the *HugoCMS* repo into the 'static/edit/' directory, for example.

 4. Create a folder named 'hugocms' in the working folder.